djbrieck/brieckspro/content/posts/parents-mac-to-linux/index.md

-Additionally, as a real PC, this system offers a full range of future upgrade possibilities—including upgradeable DDR4 RAM (up to 128GB), a slim optical DVD drive, multiple NVMe and SATA SSDs or HDDs, and even low-profile graphics card can be added if needed.
+Additionally, as a real PC, this system offers a full range of future upgrade possibilities—including upgradeable DDR4 RAM (up to 128GB), a slim optical DVD drive, multiple NVMe and SATA SSDs or HDDs, and even low-profile graphics card can be added.
 The SFF case supports such expansions, making it a future-proof solution that exceeds their needs now and well into the future.

 ---